shayanzare-dev/shayanzare-dev/README.md

 ---

 ### Optional: What I enjoy
-When I'm not coding I like reading about mobile performance, experimenting with animations, and sharing notes on Medium.
+When I'm not coding I like reading about mobile performance, experimenting with animations, and sharing notes on Linkedin.

 ---